tofetpuzo/LEMP/project2/project2.md

 `:~ $: sudo apt install mysql-server`

-After, the installation of mySQL, I ran a security script that comes pre-installed with mySQL.
+After, the installation of mySQL, I ran a security script that is pre-installed with mySQL.
 This script was used to ensure that the database is secure.

 ![mysql](./image/mysql.png)

 To check if I correctly installed mysql, I ran this command.

 `:~ $: sudo mysql`

 ![my](./image/mysqlst.png)

 ### PHP INSTALLATION
 ___